-One of the most common mistakes I see parents make when is assuming that once they choose a shoe style in extra wide widths (“XW”), that shoe style will automatically fit the shape of their child’s extra wide feet.
-It takes more than just choosing a shoe style that is labeled as extra wide to fit the shape of a child with extra wide feet.
-There are actually two other important factors that the shoes must provide:
+One of the most common mistakes I see parents make when trying to find shoes for their children with extra wide feet is assuming that once they find a shoe style that is labeled as extra wide (“XW”), that shoe will automatically fit the shape of their child’s extra wide feet.
+In addition to finding a shoe style that is available in extra wide, your kids’ shoes must provide the following 2 key features in order o accommodate your child’s extra wide feet:

 Shoes that come with a rounder toe-box are also really important since they will prevent your kids’ toes from rubbing against each other or the side of the shoes.
-Let me show you what I mean when I mention shoes with rounder toe-boxes.
-Do you notice in the picture below how the New Balance shoe style has a much rounder toe-box than the Asics shoe style?
+Do you notice in the picture below how the New Balance shoe style has a rounder toe-box than the Asics shoe style?

 You might be wondering…

-How are you suppose to find these two features in your kids’ shoes if they don’t come labeled as “deep” or with a “round toe-box”?
+How are you suppose to find these two features in your kids’ shoes if shoes don’t come labeled as “deep” or with a “round toe-box”?

 There are only certain styles that provides these two features, but the good news is that I will help you find them.